openmobilemaps/maps-core/android/readme.md

 ### Adjusting the Camera

-The camera position and zoom can easily be adjusted by manipulating the Camera2dInterface received from the map.
-E.g. to set a custom location:
+The camera position and zoom can easily be adjusted by manipulating the `Camera2dInterface` received from the map.
+For example, to set a custom location:

 ```kotlin
 mapView.getCamera().moveToCenterPositionZoom(